CWood-sdf/banana.nvim/README.md

 Lazy's files are contained in banana/example/lazy/ and lua/banana_example/lazy/ and can be run with `require('banana').runLazy()`

+An example plugin repository can be found [here](https://github.com/CWood-sdf/banana-example)

 ## Features

 Partial or complete implementations exist for the following elements: